logphile/logphile-blog/content/blog/windows-terminal-xmen-colors/index.md

   </div>
 </div>

-If you spend hours a day in the terminal, it should be a place that feels good to be in—like Storm’s hot tub, sipping wine—not a 1v1 with Wolverine in the Danger Room.
+If you spend hours a day in the terminal, it should be a place that feels good to be in.
 Changes that make life easier on your eyes and help create a more focused, personalized workspace add up—and should absolutely be taken advantage of.
+It's the little things.

 **Go down the customization rabbit hole:**